The Legend of Irene Moraga Lumbrera

 white socks and black shoes.
 (Later on, this style became to be known as “momo dress”, so it must be a good taste after all).
 The way she dressed me created a ‘weird’ look, so different from all the young girls in my neighborhood.
 She ” (nerd), so people will think I am dumb.
 The more they made me “different”, my cousin Juaning got more interested and infatuated.
 Like a hawk, he watched me grow through the years until he can kiss me.
 His love was true until the end.

 My mother Antonina was an only child, orphaned early by her mother, so that she was raised in a convent in Manila, La Consolacion, together with her cousin Michaela who later became a mother superior.
 My mother left the convent and became a jeweler like her father.
 From her collection, she assigned me a big black diamond ring which I later pawned to support my textile business.
-My father met my mother through the prodding of his godfather.
+My father met my mother during her business trips to Quezon.
+She joins my Ingkong in horse-driven caravans from Meycawayan and stays in the house of my father’s godfather.
 They got married and had seven children of their own as my mother had already three children from a previous marriage.
 Growing up into a young adult, I was missing my mother and I wanted to trace her footsteps.
 When I interned at La Consolacion, I was able to see her class pictures from the convent's library.
-She strikingly had a very long hair, which were cut and stored in a "baul" located in the middle of our house that had always made me curious.
+Her classmates became my teachers and were fond of me as Antonina’s daughter.
+She strikingly had a very long hair, which were cut upon her death and stored in a " baul" located in the middle of our living room that had always made me curious.

 As a sole heir holding the titles of her inheritance, her natural kindness made her lend them to her cousins without papers, just because “they were cousins”.
 On her deathbed, she wants to get them back for her children, but gone are our family treasures to greed and deceit.
 I grew up hearing about Aunt Sabrina who took our lands.
 One day, she came to our house in a new car.
 I went and rode and refused to get out.
 I told them, “This is our car, that’s our house, it is my mother’s! ~MDS